anslan/BGE_biomonitoring_wf/docs/3DNA_extraction_water.rst

 * Set the thermoblock at 70ºC;
 * Set the oven at 55ºC;
-* Clean the working space and material with disinfectant (e.g. 5-10% bleach) and ethanol (to vipe off bleach) and leave the UV light on for at least 15 mins;
+* Clean the working space and material with disinfectant (e.g. 5-10% bleach) and ethanol (to wipe off bleach) and leave the UV light on for at least 15 mins;
 * Use filtered pipette tips at all steps;
 * If AL buffer has precipitate, heat to 55°C for 5-10 min to dissolve.
 * Follow the manufacturer's instructions (for Qiagen DNeasy Blood and Tissue kit) to prepare the AW1 and AW2 buffers.